Changing TikTok Japan ownership could address security concerns, ruling party lawmaker says

 Beyond TikTok, President Trump has also issued an order that would prohibit transactions with Tencent Holdings Ltd’s WeChat messaging app.

-The Japanese lawmakers plan to compile a set of proposals on Sept.
-10, Nakayama said, adding he aims to recommend examining whether concern over the security of user data is warranted in the case of TikTok and other apps.
+The lawmakers plan to compile a set of proposals on Sept.
+10, Nakayama said, adding he aims to recommend examining whether such data concerns are warranted in the case of TikTok and other apps.

 “I would like to propose a framework that enables scientific verification” of the concern, he said.